David M. Lurie Criminal Defense Attorney

 • Disturbing the peace: Disturbing the peace charges usually involve things like playing music too loudly or other behavior that people find bothersome.

 • Disorderly conduct: This can be more severe behavior compared to disturbing the peace.
-Examples can include acting in a disorderly manner, causing a crowd to gather, or getting into a fistfight in a tavern or sporting venue parking lot.
+Examples can include acting in a disorderly manner, causing a crowd to gather, or getting into a fistfight in a tavern or a sporting venue parking lot.

 • Public intoxication: Most disturbing the peace and disorderly conduct charges involve some level of public intoxication, and public intoxication can frequently lead to charges involving indecent exposure, urinating in public and other similar charges.

-I have had a good deal of success defending against these charges in my 45-year career as a criminal defense lawyer.
+I have had a good deal of success defending against these charges in my 45-plus-year career as a criminal defense lawyer.
 I have a wealth of experience helping prosecuting attorneys understand the good reasons for lessening or even dismissing the charges.
 I take time at the beginning of each case to listen to the client, determine the best strategy for defense and find ways to present them in a positive light to the prosecuting attorney to make the best defense possible.

 Diversion (Sometimes Called Deferred Prosecution In Other Jurisdictions)